How To Reheat Pecan Pie Without Making Crust Burnt Or Soggy?

 The first way to tell if a pecan pie has gone bad is by the smell.
 Once it is not good to eat, it will start to have an unpleasant odor, sour taste, and a lumpy texture.

 Another method of checking if the pecan pie has gone bad is by looking to see if any mold has started forming.
 Once you start to see mold, the pecan pie is unsafe to eat and is, in fact, downright dangerous to eat.
-Just removing the moldy bit won’t make it any safer to eat as the mold has most likely to spread throughout the pastry, nor will the thorough heating get rid of the mold toxins.
+Just removing the moldy bit won’t make it any safer to eat as the mold is most likely to spread throughout the pastry, nor will the thorough heating get rid of the mold toxins.

 Conclusion